ibisek/vfrManual-android/README.md

 # vfrManual-android

-NEW version for both Android and Apple is available here <a href="https://czlovek.github.io/vfrmanual/">https://czlovek.github.io/vfrmanual/</a>.
+NEW version running on both Android and Apple is available here <a href="https://czlovek.github.io/vfrmanual/">https://czlovek.github.io/vfrmanual/</a>.

 Please do not use this first generation app anymore - it has been made obsolete and will no longer receive any updates!!